Cherokee Veterans Community

 Fellowship for those facing the challenges of the military, with special attention to those transitioning and struggling to reintegrate back to civilian life.

-Provide the needed resources by established organizations and becoming the “One Stop Shop” that provide various types of assistance.
+Provide the needed resources by established organizations and becoming the “One Stop Shop” that provides various types of assistance.

 Educating others on the needs of military families and veterans and to provide opportunities for them to join us in our mission.